dryark/ios_remote_provider/README.md

 # Provider
-Provider streams the iOS devices for controlfloor.
-This bridges the phone to the browser.
+Provider connects iOS devices to ControlFloor.
+This sets up video streaming from iOS devices to the browser, and also enables the devices to be controlled remotely.

 # Basic Install Instructions
 ## Clone repos